oapicf/pinterest-sdk/clients/go/generated/docs/IntegrationRequestPatch.md

 HasPartnerPrimaryEmail returns a boolean if a field has been set.

-### GetPartnerAccessTokenExpiry
+### GetPartnerRefreshToken

-`func (o *IntegrationRequestPatch) GetPartnerAccessTokenExpiry() float32`
+`func (o *IntegrationRequestPatch) GetPartnerRefreshToken() string`

-GetPartnerAccessTokenExpiry returns the PartnerAccessTokenExpiry field if non-nil, zero value otherwise.
+GetPartnerRefreshToken returns the PartnerRefreshToken field if non-nil, zero value otherwise.

-### GetPartnerAccessTokenExpiryOk
+### GetPartnerRefreshTokenOk

-`func (o *IntegrationRequestPatch) GetPartnerAccessTokenExpiryOk() (*float32, bool)`
+`func (o *IntegrationRequestPatch) GetPartnerRefreshTokenOk() (*string, bool)`

-GetPartnerAccessTokenExpiryOk returns a tuple with the PartnerAccessTokenExpiry field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPartnerRefreshTokenOk returns a tuple with the PartnerRefreshToken field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPartnerAccessTokenExpiry
+### SetPartnerRefreshToken

-`func (o *IntegrationRequestPatch) SetPartnerAccessTokenExpiry(v float32)`
+`func (o *IntegrationRequestPatch) SetPartnerRefreshToken(v string)`

-SetPartnerAccessTokenExpiry sets PartnerAccessTokenExpiry field to given value.
+SetPartnerRefreshToken sets PartnerRefreshToken field to given value.

-### HasPartnerAccessTokenExpiry
+### HasPartnerRefreshToken

-`func (o *IntegrationRequestPatch) HasPartnerAccessTokenExpiry() bool`
+`func (o *IntegrationRequestPatch) HasPartnerRefreshToken() bool`

-HasPartnerAccessTokenExpiry returns a boolean if a field has been set.
+HasPartnerRefreshToken returns a boolean if a field has been set.

 ### GetPartnerRefreshTokenExpiry